microsoft/nl-partner-landing-page/content/Become a partner/_Partner-center-resources/_index.md

 draft: false
 alwaysopen: false
 featured: true
-summary: "Resources from partner center."
+summary: "Browse the most relevant resources from our partner center."
 caption: /images/become-partner/resources.png
 ---
 ## Build and publish your solution on the Marketplace